Your CA R&D Credit Form: A Checklist for Engineers

 Let’s clear up a few common myths.
 R&D tax credits are not just for scientists in lab coats or giant tech companies.
 Your project doesn’t have to be a revolutionary success to qualify; in fact, the process of experimentation and even failure is exactly what the credit is designed to reward.
-Many engineering firms assume their work isn’t “R&D” in the traditional sense and leave significant money on the table.
-The reality is that if your team is working to overcome technical uncertainty through a process of evaluation and testing, you are likely performing qualified research.
-This is especially true when it comes to R&D tax credits for engineering firms in California, where both federal and state incentives can be claimed for the same innovative work.
+Many R&D tax credits for engineering firms go unclaimed because they assume their work isn’t “R&D” in the traditional sense.
+The reality is, if your team is working to overcome technical uncertainty, you are likely performing qualified research for the California research and development tax credit.
+We’ll explain the IRS four-part test in simple terms and show you how to complete the CA R&D credit form.

 Key Takeaways